-- 1. The interconnection agreement shall require the contracting parties to endeavour to solve amicably any disputes including any controversies or claims between the contracting parties arising out of or in connection with the interconnection agreement including its existence, content, amendment, validity or termination and specify how to settle the disputes which cannot be amicably settled. - 2.
-In the interconnection agreement the contracting parties shall define the court of jurisdiction or describe terms and conditions of the appointment of experts either within the framework of an institutional forum or chosen on an ad hoc basis. - 3.
-Should the designated jurisdiction declare itself not to be competent or should any of the contracting parties not comply with the obligations agreed with regard to the procedure before the expert, the applicable conflict-of-law rules shall apply. - 4.
-Should the contracting parties not agree on a jurisdiction clause to settle the disputes arising out of or in connection with the interconnection agreement within twelve months from the entry into force of this Regulation and the default rule for this provision, provided that an interconnection agreement is in place between the contracting parties, is such that the applicable conflict-of-law rules shall apply.
+1. The interconnection agreement shall specify how to settle any disputes including any controversies or claims between the contracting parties arising out of or in connection with the interconnection agreement, including its existence, content, amendment, validity or termination, which cannot be amicably settled by the contracting parties.

+2. In the interconnection agreement the contracting parties shall define the court of jurisdiction or describe terms and conditions of the appointment of experts either within the framework of an institutional forum or chosen on an ad hoc basis.

+3. Should the designated jurisdiction declare itself not to be competent or should any of the contracting parties not comply with the obligations agreed with regard to the procedure before the expert, the applicable conflict-of-law rules shall apply.

+4. Should the contracting parties not agree on a jurisdiction clause to settle the disputes arising out of or in connection with the interconnection agreement within twelve months from the entry into force of this Regulation and for the purpose of Article 4, paragraph 3 of this Regulation, the applicable conflict-of-law rules shall apply.

-CHAPTER III
+CHAPTER III UNITS

-UNITS

-- 1. Each transmission system operator shall use the common set of units defined in Article 13 of this Regulation for any data exchange and data publication related to Regulation (EC) No 715/2009. - 2.
-The provisions set forth in this Chapter are without prejudice to existing European Union regulations covering harmonisation of units for other parameters.
+1. Each transmission system operator shall use the common set of units defined in Article 13 of this Regulation for any data exchange and data publication related to Regulation (EC) No 715/2009 with adjacent transmission system operator(s) or with other counterparties.

+2. The provisions set forth in this Chapter are without prejudice to existing European Union regulations covering harmonisation of units for other parameters.